AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 - uses: actions/checkout@v4

-sailop scan ./src --ci --max-score 60 --quick--quick flag runs only the fastest checks (color and typography) for a sub-second pre-commit experience.
-Read the full CI/CD setup guide in CI/CD for Design: Catching AI Slop Before It Ships.Manual Techniques: 20 Quick Fixes
+sailop scan ./src --ci --max-score 60 --quick--quick runs only the fastest checks — color and typography — for a sub-second pre-commit.
+Full setup in CI/CD for Design: Catching AI Slop Before It Ships.Manual Techniques: 20 Quick Fixes

-::selection styling in your global CSS.:focus-visible styling with your brand color.text-wrap: balance to h1, h2, h3 elements.max-w-7xl container to full bleed.grid-cols-3 with an asymmetric layout.transition-all with specific property transitions.prefers-reduced-motion media query.clamp() for at least one spacing value.:root.Tools Comparison Table
+::selection styling in your global CSS.:focus-visible styling in your brand color.text-wrap: balance to h1, h2, h3.max-w-7xl to full bleed.grid-cols-3 with an asymmetric layout.transition-all with specific property transitions.prefers-reduced-motion media query.clamp() for at least one spacing value.:root.Tools Comparison Table

 The Future of AI Slop